Updated to add: Flamingo gave us a code! Take 10% off sitewide with code GRACE

 Waxing your bikini line at home.

 More recently the brand launched a pubic hair kit.
-Prior to them launching this, I would use a mix of the small face strips and the cut up large strips.
-This kit is definitely the better solution.
+Prior to them launching this, I would use a mix of the small face strips (these are great for a small area!) and the cut up large strips.
+This kit is definitely the better solution; it removes the hair of your bikini line perfectly.
 I love that the kit has 3 different sizes – it’s really thoughtfully designed.
 And yes, waxing your own bikini line definitely takes a bit of finesse and it does hurt, but it’s nothing terrible.

 Be sure to hold the skin taut with your other hand as you pull… I didn’t do this the first time and had some bruising (nothing terrible).
 Holding the skin taut prevents this from happening.

-All of the kits come with post wax cloths, so once you’re done, run the cloth over the area you just waxed to soothe and remove any extra wax!
+All of the kits come with post wax cloths, so once you’re done and hair free, run the cloth over the area you just waxed to soothe and remove any extra wax!
+Aloe Vera is also really nice for post-care.
+Don’t exercise or have sex or do anything strenuous for 24 hours.
+If you get an ingrown hairs, Flamingo has a really nice ingrown hair treatment too.

 At home waxing definitely isn’t perfect.
 I miss going to the salon for sugaring (more on waxing vs. sugaring in this post) but this is a great short-term solution and I will definitely keep doing my legs and maybe even underarms on my own after this.
 There’s plenty of user error.
 I regularly find patches of hair on my legs that I’ve missed.
 But then I just go back and get it the next day.
 That’s the beauty of being able to do it at home vs. going back to the salon.
 And it is a little messy (especially if you cut the strips up) but I really really like the post-wax cloths for that!